How Do I Prevent Fleas And Ticks On My Puppy?

 Types of Flea and Tick Collars

-There are different types of flea and tick collars available on the market, each offering unique and mechanisms of action.
+There are different types of flea and tick collars available on the market, each offering unique benefits and mechanisms of action.
 Some collars release active ingredients that repel and kill fleas and ticks upon contact.
 Others emit chemicals that disperse throughout the fur, forming a protective barrier against these parasites.

 It is essential to consider factors such as the collar's effectiveness, duration of protection, and safety for puppies when choosing the right collar for your furry friend.
 Consult with your veterinarian to evaluate the different options and select a collar that is most suitable for your puppy's specific needs.